The medical complications related to bulimia are very serious. Many of the physical side effects are the result of chronic vomiting, which causes:

 Some of these symptoms may take a long time to reduce once treatment begins.

-Insufficient vitamins and minerals in the diet and severe weight loss cause abnormalities in electrolyte levels.
-As mentioned in the section on anorexia, electrolytes are electrically charged chemicals in your blood and cells that help to keep your heart and body functioning properly.
-Imbalances in electrolytes can cause fatigue, overall weakness, confusion, decreased concentration, and even seizures.
-Electrolyte problems and hormone imbalances can also lead to insomnia (impaired sleep).
-Hypokalemia is a deficiency in potassium that causes diminished reflexes, fatigue and cardiac abnormalities.
+Not getting enough vitamins and minerals in the diet and severe weight loss cause changes in electrolyte levels.
+Electrolytes are electrically charged chemicals in your blood and cells that help to keep your heart and body functioning properly.
+Imbalances can cause tiredness, overall weakness, confusion, decreased concentration, and even seizures.
+Electrolyte problems and hormone imbalances can also lead to trouble falling asleep or staying asleep (insomnia).
+A deficiency in potassium can cause reduced reflexes, tiredness and heart abnormalities.

 Heart problems are the leading cause of death among those with bulimia.
 Many experience dizziness, irregular blood pressure, and abnormal heart beat.